ornitcg/sheshVeargamanWebsite/README.md

 Wedding salon shesh veargaman website project

-my first (and undone) project with HTML and CSS this website is currentky not in use
+my first (and undone) project with HTML and CSS this website is currently not in use